zcash/halo2/book/src/user/tips-and-tricks.md

 $$a \cdot (1 - a) \cdot (2 - a) \cdot (3 - a) \cdot (4 - a) = 0$$

-while to constraint $c$ to be either 7 or 13, you would use:
+while to constrain $c$ to be either 7 or 13, you would use:

 $$(7 - c) \cdot (13 - c) = 0$$